jmojzes21/indoor_localisation_mobile_app/README.md

 The **Indoor Localization** is a Flutter application designed to track assets within a facility.
-The application was developed in the Program analysis and development coursse as a Work Based Learning project.
+The application was developed as a team project in the Program Analysis and Development course as a Work-Based Learning project.
-The application integrates with the backend server, but for a simpler demonstration, the actual web services have been replaced with virtual ones that returns mock data.
+The application integrates with the backend server, but for a simpler demonstration, the actual web services have been replaced with virtual ones that return mock data.

 ## Features
 * Asset tracking within the facility in real time using MQTT